EpicOrange/riichi_advanced/documentation/documentation_json.md

 - `["win_by_discard"]`: Declares a win using the last discard as the winning tile.
 - `["win_by_call"]`: Declares a win using the last called tile as the winning tile.
 - `["win_by_draw"]`: Declares a win using the first drawn tile as the winning tile.
+- `["win_by_second_visible_discard"]`: Declares a win using the second-to-last-visible discard as the winning tile.
+Used by Hirose Sumire in Sakicards.
 - `["ryuukyoku", name]`: Declares an exhaustive draw. `name` is optional, but if provided it will override the default name.
 - `["abortive_draw", name]`: Declares an abortive draw by the given `name`.
 - `["set_status", status1, status2, ...]`: Add to the set of statuses for the current player.